-There are a couple of things to consider in order to make rent to rent a win-win both for you and the landlord:
+There are a couple of things to consider in order to make rent-to-rent a win-win both for you and the landlord:

 - You will give the landlord a fixed guaranteed rent for a set amount of time – usually at least a couple of years.
 The landlord is happy because they have a guaranteed income long-term, without any of the efforts or maintenance that renting out a property normally involves.

-- The rent you pay for the landlord will be lower than you’ll be able to charge to your tenants or guests.
+- The rent you pay to the landlord will be lower than you’ll be able to charge to your tenants or guests.
 This way you’ll be making a profit – which is basically your reward for taking on the effort of managing the property.
-To make more money than you pay for the landlord for rent, you can rent the property as an HMO or serviced accommodation.
+To make more money than you pay the landlord for rent, you can rent the property as an HMO or serviced accommodation.
 You can also decorate and furnish is to further increase the rental value, and eventually, your profits.

 Why is rent to rent a good way to make money from property for beginners?